MicrosoftDocs/powerbi-docs/articles/powerbi-service-add-a-widget-to-a-dashboard.md

 ﻿<properties
-   pageTitle="Add a tile from the dashboard" description="Add an image, video, text box, web code tile to a dashboard." services="powerbi" documentationCenter="" authors="mihart"
+   pageTitle="Add an image, text box, video, or web code to your dashboard" description="Documentation on how to add an image, video, text box, web code tile to a dashboard." services="powerbi" documentationCenter="" authors="mihart"